Sony Xperia XZs: Display and Performance

-The Xperia XZs sports a 5.2 in 1080p Full-HD IPS LCD display, with a pixel density of 424 ppi and featuring Sony's TRILUMINOS™ display technology and X-Reality for mobile built-in.
+The Xperia XZs sports a 5.2 in 1080p Full-HD IPS LCD, with a pixel density of 424 ppi and featuring Sony's TRILUMINOS™ display technology and X-Reality for mobile built-in.
 Unlike the more upscale Xperia XZ Premium, the Xperia XZs is powered by the same quad-core Qualcomm Snapdragon 820 (MSM8996) chipset and Adreno 530 GPU that came with the Xperia XZ, with 4 custom Kryo processors in a 2 + 2 configuration (2x 2.15 GHz and 2x 1.6 GHz), but is now upgraded to a 4 GB LPDDR4 RAM instead of the previous 3 GB for an added performance boost.
 The device also has an internal storage of 32 GB for the single-SIM variant and 64 GB for the dual-SIM variant, both are LTE Cat.
 9-enabled.
 It also has a microSD card expansion of up to 256 GB (in a hybrid slot for the dual-SIM variant).